QuinnAho/Glint3D/docs/ROADMAP.md

-# OpenGLOBJViewer — Product Roadmap, Use Cases, and Engineering Plan
+# Glint3D — Product Roadmap, Use Cases, and Engineering Plan

 > **High‑level pitch:**
 > **Glint3D** is a fast, lightweight 3D viewer and renderer built for **automation and reproducibility**.